inferno-collection/Vehicle-Attachment/README.md

 - Max number of vehicles attached to one tow vehicle
 - Max distance from tow vehicles other vehicles can be attached.
 - Control over how fast/slow attachment positioning is.
+- Option to drive vehicles onto towing vehicle to confirm position (`/attach driveon`)

 Usage:
-- Go up to a vehicle and type `/attach`
+- Go up to a vehicle and type `/attach` or `/attach driveon`
 - Select the tow vehicle, and then vehicle to be towed with the `Enter` key
 - Follow on screen instructions to position the vehicle
 - Repeat for as many vehicles as you would like to attach